 Do you know the following dilemma from practice?
 You want to plan your factory and are already using a wide variety of software in the company.
 Among them is CAD software.
 However, only your colleague, as the “sacred guardian” of the factory layout, really knows how to use it.
-You have to coordinate with him for every small change.
+You have to coordinate with him, the CAD tools engineering expert for every small change.
 This often delays the planning process and you would like to see much more dynamism with a workshop character for concept planning.
-Your requests for alternative software to IT are not heard, as reference is always made to the existing CAD software.
-This article therefore aims to show when planning software becomes important and also where each software has its limitations.
+Your requests for an alternative software system to IT are not heard, as reference is always made to the existing CAD software.
+This article, therefore, aims to show when planning software becomes important and also where each software system has its limitations.

 Only if the concept is good, I deal with the details.

 Behind this statement is probably one of the most important practical insights from any product development.
 When I build a car, there will only be rough concept sketches at the very beginning.
 These show the basic exterior shape, the number of doors.
 A little later, it may be necessary to clarify where the battery is to be located: in the front, in the middle, in the back?
 What is the basic effect on the weight distribution and thus on the driving behavior?
 How do I prevent the worst-case scenario of the car turning into a fireball in an accident?
-These are fundamental conceptual thoughts that later have a significant influence on the appearance and function of a product.
+These are fundamental conceptual thoughts that later have a significant influence on the appearance and function of a product, before a complex systems engineering starts in full scope.

 Only when these fundamental questions have been clarified will I deal with the design in detail and the layout of the individual components in the product down to the smallest screw.
 Because often these very early steps happen on paper of a flip chart, in joint brainstorming and not yet at all with special software.
 In this phase, I need maximum freedom for the exchange of ideas.
 At a certain point, however, I want to generate digital data of my concept that I can also easily share in the team and further elaborate together.